The name Abigail is very lovely, but girl nicknames often help elevate full names to new heights and make conversations easier.

 Don’t let that discourage you moms though, just because she might be the joy of her father doesn’t mean she can’t be your joy too!

 Along with the name Abby, Abigail is one of the most popular baby names on baby name lists in the US and worldwide, and has been in the top 20 for decades now.
+It’s also known as one of the most adorable country names for girls that will remain popular in the future, as well.

 Seeing as it’s a Hebrew name, it’s more popular among Jewish families, but it has had a big rise in popularity in the latter half of the 20th century, which has seen it move beyond any religious ties and become more of a global name.